Club History

 1990

-Newly appointed coach John Brown brought a lot of new faces to the club and put together a team that were competitive, consolidating their position in the league.
+Newly appointed coach John Brown brought a lot of new faces to the club and put together a team that was competitive, consolidating its position in the league.

 1991